10 of the best pizza places in Las Vegas

 Recommendation: The Vegan

 Herbivores rejoice!
 This one is for you.
 Whether you’re vegan or not, this is a pizza you won’t be able to get enough of.
 Made with homemade fresh tomato sauce, vegan mozzarella, spinach, mushroom, artichoke and roasted bell peppers, it’s basically a salad in pizza form.
-The grilled veggies blended with the melted vegan cheese makes for a bite so delicious that even the biggest carnivores won’t be able to resist.
+The grilled veggies blended with the melted vegan cheese make for a bite so delicious that even the biggest carnivores won’t be able to resist.

-And if you’re not willing to give it a try, The Plaza’s pizza joint has more signature pies to choose from including a “create your own” option.
+And if you’re not willing to give it a try, The Plaza’s pizza joint has more signature pies to choose from including a “create your own” pizza option.

 Recommendation: Settebello – crushed tomatoes, pancetta, sausage, mushrooms, toasted pine nuts, mozzarella, basil and a dash of olive oil